Program Director and Founder

 Leslie Newport holds a doctoral degree in clinical psychology from the Graduate School of Applied and Professional Psychology at Rutgers University as well as her BCBA-D certificate.
 During her 30 years in the field, she has worked with children, adolescents, adults and families in a variety of settings including primary, secondary and higher education institutions, home and community-based programs for special needs learners, community mental health, and private practice.
 Areas of particular interest include combining her skills and training as a psychologist and behavior analyst to address social skills challenges, stress and anxiety management and negotiating relationship challenges.
 Leslie is an adjunct faculty member at Endicott College where she teaches graduate classes in Autism Studies and Applied Behavior Analysis at the Graduate School of Applied and Professional Psychology where she teaches and supervises psychotherapy interventions to doctoral students.
 She is also a special needs parent.

-Tori is a first-year doctoral student in School Psychology at the Graduate School for Applied and Professional Psychology at Rutgers University.
+Tori is a second-year doctoral student in School Psychology at the Graduate School for Applied and Professional Psychology at Rutgers University.
 Her focus and experience, thus far, is working with students with varying needs and abilities in order to make our schools and our society a more inclusive and accepting place.
-As part of her coursework, she spends one day a week in Viola L. Sickles School in Fair Haven where she applies her knowledge and is supervised by the School Psychologist.
+As part of her coursework, she spends one day a week in an elementary school where she applies her knowledge and is supervised by the School Psychologist.
 Tori also is the Logistics Director of the PALS Program in Philadelphia.
 PALS is a summer program for young adults with Down syndrome and their peers.
 In her free time, Tori enjoys running, hiking, going to the beach, and spending time with her loved ones.

 Carina is a student in the Applied Psychology program in the Graduate School of Applied and Professional Psychology at Rutgers University.
 She has experience as a home-based ABA therapist, as well as in community behavioral assistance.
 Ultimately, Carina wants to pursue a doctorate in Clinical Psychology and hopes to provide mental health services to adolescents and adults with ASD.